Goronwy Owen (politician): The Lloyd George Family Group of MPs

 Goronwy Owen was distantly related to David Lloyd George by marriage; his wife Gladwyn, whom he married in 1925, was the sister of Edna, the wife of Gwilym Lloyd George.
 During the Liberal splits of the 1930s Owen was therefore part of Lloyd George's so-called 'family group' of four Independent Liberal MPs, which also comprised Lloyd George, his daughter Lady Megan Lloyd George, and his son Gwilym.
 In August 1931 the Lloyd George family group initially supported the formation of the National government.
 Gwilym became a junior minister at the Board of Trade and Owen became a government whip, taking the post of Comptroller of the Household.
 However they broke with the coalition over the issue of Free Trade and resigned their government posts in October.
 For a brief time also in 1931 Owen was Liberal Chief Whip in the House of Commons.
 He was knighted in the New Years Honours List of 1944 for political and public services.
 The family group re-took the Liberal Whip immediately after the 1935 General Election.

-North Wales
+Personal life

 Owen had a home in north Wales and played an active part in local and political life there.
 He was a councillor and Alderman of Caernarfonshire County Council, Chairman of the Agricultural Wages Committee for Caernarfonshire, Anglesey, Merionethshire and Montgomeryshire.
 He was a magistrate and deputy lieutenant for Caernarfonshire.
 He was also sometime president of the North Wales Liberal Federation.
 Owen was sometime Chairman of Caernarvonshire and Anglesey Territorial and Auxiliary Forces Association and County Army Welfare Officer.
 He was Chairman of Gwynedd Police Authority from 1955 to 1956, having served as Vice-Chairman from 1954 to 1955).